digbmc/coll-news-site/_portfolio/negcontexts.md

 <div id="vis"></div>

-Need to write up how to use and reason for topic.
+## How To Use
+The visualization above has one dot for every issue of *The College News* in which 'negra', 'negress', 'negritude', or 'negro or negroes' is mentioned.
+Each word has 3, 4, 2, and 440 dots, respectively.
+Click on the dot next to a word in the key to display its dots only.
+Hover over a dot to view a popup with the issue date, mentioned word, word count, and word context.
+Find the issue by searching for its date on [The College News collection](https://digitalcollections.tricolib.brynmawr.edu/collections/bryn-mawr-college-news) or in the [corpus text files](https://github.com/digbmc/college-news/blob/main/data/all-cn-issues.zip).
+To zoom, pinch in or out on a computer touchpad while hovering over the visualization.

+## Motivation
+With the resurgence of the Black Lives Matter movement last summer and the Bi-College strike against institutional racism the following fall, I wanted to learn more about how the Bryn Mawr community historically perceived and treated black people.

+## Process
-I began by using Voyant to search our corpus for different race related words.
-The word 'negro' and its various forms appeared several times, hence my topic focus.
-To learn further about these words, I wrote a script that searched every issue in the corpus for a keyword and its count.
-This information was saved to a CSV file and showed that many issues didn't mention the keyword at all.
-I then wrote another script that searched every issue in the corpus for a keyword, and if an issue had it, grabbed its context (100 characters before and after the keyword).
-These two scripts were eventually combined into one new script.
-I adjusted the new script so it did the functions described previously plus grabbed the first and last contexts for issues with more than one instance of a keyword.
-This information was saved to a CSV file once more.
-Next steps: cleaning in OpenRefine, using Altair.
+First, I used[Voyant](https://voyant-tools.org/docs/#!/guide/start) to look through the corpus for race-related words.
+The word 'negro' and its related forms appeared several times, hence my project focus.
+To study these words, I wrote and ran a [script](https://github.com/digbmc/college-news/blob/main/neg-contexts/mlt-keyword-count.py) that searched every issue for a word and its count.
+I also wrote and ran another [script](https://github.com/digbmc/college-news/blob/main/neg-contexts/mlt-keyword-context.py) that searched every issue for a word, and if found, identified its context by selecting 100 characters before and after.
+Eventually, these two scripts were combined into one [script](https://github.com/digbmc/college-news/blob/main/neg-contexts/mlt-multi-keyword-context-search.py), which I edited so it did the functions described previously plus selected the first and last contexts for issues with more than one instance of a word.
+All of this information was saved to a CSV file.

+Afterward, I cleaned the CSV file in [OpenRefine](https://docs.openrefine.org/).
+This involved fixing errors like duplicate contexts and formatting certain cells so they were more readable.
+Lastly, I used the Python library [Altair](https://altair-viz.github.io/index.html) to visualize the [cleaned CSV file](https://github.com/digbmc/college-news/blob/main/neg-contexts/mlt-viz-data.csv) as a table bubble plot.

 <script type="text/javascript" src="https://cdn.jsdelivr.net/npm//vega@5"></script>
 <script type="text/javascript" src="https://cdn.jsdelivr.net/npm//vega-lite@4.8.1"></script>